botwranglers/ocearch/README.md

 Easy questions:

- 1. How many total pings are in the Ocearch data?
+ 1. How many total pings are in the Ocearch shark data?
  2. How many unique species of sharks are in the data set?
  3. What is the name, weight, and species of the heaviest shark?
  4. When and where was the very first ping?